 - Good drainage is essential for these prairie plants.

-- Water when the soil is dry to a depth of two inches, in the absence of rain.
+- In the absence of rain, water when the soil is dry to a depth of two inches.

 Pruning and Maintenance